pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 The LLM MUST pursue the following session objectives:

 - operate strictly within the Spec Kit workflow;
-- follow the Analysis Protocol and Report Templates;
+- follow the Analysis Protocol;
 - treat templates as strict schemas, not guidance;
 - assist user in performing a structured pre-specification analysis for a canonical GitHub Spec Kit workflow, including:
     1. decomposing the system into minimal, self-sufficient user stories according to Phase 1 — User Story Decomposition;